 A week’s vacation in Paris, London and Amsterdam is a fantastic idea, especially for English-speaking beginners to European travel.
-London is the world’s grandest English-speaking city, making it easy to get around.
-Paris is one of Europe’s most beautiful and romantic cities, with so many highlights to dazzle your eyes and palate.
-Amsterdam is equally charming and the world’s most bicycle friendly city is also the most walkable of the three.
-We previously lived in Amsterdam and know these three cities well.
+London is the world’s grandest English-speaking city, with a wealth of attractions.
+Paris is one of Europe’s most elegant and romantic cities, with an array of highlights to dazzle your eyes and palate.
+Dotted with canals, Amsterdam’s historic center is a UNESCO World Heritage Site and the world’s most bicycle friendly city.
+We previously lived in Amsterdam and know these European cities well.
 So here’s how to spend a great week in Paris, London and Amsterdam!

 You can start the journey in Paris, London or Amsterdam, wherever the flight is cheapest or most convenient for you.
 These are three of Europe’s biggest airports, with some of the cheapest fares.
 And if you want to save big money on your travels, read our article on travel hacks.
 London and Amsterdam are both great first stops for fellow English speakers to orientate themselves with European travel.
 Even though Dutch is the official language of the Netherlands, almost everyone in Amsterdam speaks English (50% of the residents of Amsterdam are foreigners too).

 Since London is English-speaking, it’s a great place to start your trip.
 London is home to the political, entertainment, and media hubs of the United Kingdom, so you should never be bored there.
 Imagine if New York City, Washington, DC and Los Angeles were combined into a city that dates back centuries further.
 That’s London in a nut shell!

 Day 1 in London: